Make to wear, make to use – flower crowns, incense holders, and mixed media treasure pieces.

 Robin Clayfield and her troupe of ceremony weavers, musicians and artists create a magical space to enjoy at your leisure or in community ceremony, walking meditations or by receiving beautifully penned inspirations.
 Djuelu the Village Scribe can capture your musings, and beautiful music may accompany those wandering the Labyrinth in their own time.
-Make sure to check the venue schedule for formal ceremonies.

 This newly placed space in the centre of the Festival offers concerts for listening, gigs for dancing, comedy for laughing, morning talks and daily discoveries, as well as the Festival Director’s report on the final day.
-There’s something for everyone here, and you’ll fall under the spell of La Luna while time stands still for a cool little while, and the buzz continues around you.
+There’s something for everyone here, and you’ll fall under the spell of La Luna while time stands still for a cool little while, as the buzz continues around you.

 The home of learning in the Children’s Festival features explorations of frogs, bees, dance, and the wonderful minds of Woodfordia’s Children.

 Specially programmed within the Children’s Festival for the preschool ages 1-5 years old, this venue offers a swag of fun and simple workshops that will keep little fingers busy along with music and dance.